Why is it that making a profit from your salon or spa is so elusive?

 • They have no idea as to whether or not their competitors are actually making a profit from their services.

-• It doesn’t take into account the difference there may be in product costs, specialized skills and equipment required, general expenses or time taken to provide the service.
+• It doesn’t take into account the difference there may be in product costs, specialised skills and equipment required, general expenses or time taken to provide the service.

 You can’t price your services this way and expect to know for sure what profit you’re going to have at the end of it.
 There’s always a good chance that your competitors have used the same pricing methodology, and so in the end, nobody really knows which services are making a profit for their salons and which ones aren’t.